Peak District Guided Walking Tour 2025

 Highlight: Admire the grandeur of Chatsworth House, home to the Duke and Duchess of Devonshire, and its surrounding parkland landscaped by Capability Brown.

-Option 2 – Along The Edges And Through Chatsworth Park To Bakewell
+Option 2 – Along the Edges and Through Chatsworth Park to Bakewell

 Distance: 10½ miles (17km)